oboroc/oboroc.github.io/_posts/2016-05-14-my-first-computer.md

 redirect_from: "/posts/2016/05/13/2016-05-14-my-first-computers/"
 ---

-I really wanted to get my own computer since 1990, when I started writing my own programs.
+I really wanted to get my own computer since 1990, when I started programming.
 It didn't help that my classmate, Vlad Khokholkhov, got a full blown PC XT clone with hipster amber monochrome monitor at home.

 My family wasn't crazy rich.
 My parents are doctors, not apparatchiks or oligarchs,